 Legal Authority

 When someone dies intestate, state intestacy laws guide asset distribution.
-In contrast, with a testate situation, the individual’s will dictates how assets are allocated.
+In contrast, in a testate situation, the individual’s will dictates how assets are allocated.

 Family Impact